pingcap/docs-dm/en/error-handling.md

 #### Reasons

-* Both MySQL client and MySQL/TiDB Server have the quota limit for `max_allowed_packet`.
-If any `max_allowed_packet` is outside the normal range, the client receives the error message.
-Currently, for the latest version of DM and TiDB Server, the default value of `max_allowed_packet` is `64M`.
+* Both MySQL client and MySQL/TiDB server have the quota limits for `max_allowed_packet`.
+If any `max_allowed_packet` exceeds a limit, the client receives the error message.
+Currently, for the latest version of DM and TiDB server, the default value of `max_allowed_packet` is `64M`.

 * The full data import processing unit in DM does not support splitting the SQL file exported by the Dump processing unit in DM.